sudeepcv/springmvcjavaconfig/README.md

-spring mvc  servlet-config.xml and web.xml config using spring 5
+spring mvc  5 java configuration

 To run the project :